Alternative country from the deep east Finland

 Veli started writing songs with madness, in some days two songs a day.
 The setlist had to be filled with own songs.
 Stonehills was formed in January 2017, and the style would be alt-country, because there isn’t more describable style out there which is influenced by country and rock; Cash and The Doors; instrumental rock and a bit of finnish schlager.
 The first gig with the name Stonehills was in March 2017 with a set of own songs.
 Stonehills was a quartet until April 2017, when top of the line violinist, Olli, joined the band.
 From that day on they started to perform as a five-man group.

 The beautiful sound of Olli’s violin became the trademark of Stonehills, along with Sam’s weeping guitar, Hans’ zen-like bass playing style, Josa’s furious drumming and Veli’s smooth but razor-sharp voice and a warm acoustic guitar sound.
 The music became hypnotic, filled with emotion with thoughts about humanity itself and time running through our fingers.
 From the start, gigging has been the lifeblood of Stonehills.
 When the show starts, there is always something new to offer and magic in the air.
 Despite the short period of the band’s existence, Stonehills has played quite a lot in their hometown Joensuu.
 Now it’s time to get on the road and bring their soulscape to the world.

-The debut album, ”Hearts & Aces”, will be released on 18th of may 2018.
+The debut album, ”Hearts & Aces”, was released on 18th of may 2018 and there is more to come in 2019.
 Stagelights on your face, that’s how you’re being saved – see you on the road!